nrkno/core-components/packages/readme.md

 # Core Components

-> `@nrk/core-components` is a kit of lightweight, unstyled and accessible [Javascript](https://stackoverflow.com/questions/20435653/what-is-vanillajs) and [React](https://reactjs.org/) / [Preact](https://github.com/developit/preact-compat) components.
+> A kit of lightweight, unstyled and accessible [Javascript](https://stackoverflow.com/questions/20435653/what-is-vanillajs) and [React](https://reactjs.org/) / [Preact](https://github.com/developit/preact-compat) components.
 > It provides effortless and flexible usage, while under the hood enhancing markup and functionality for best best user experience across all major browsers and screen readers.

 ## Installation

 Install components from NPM.
-Using NPM provides namespacing of components by letting you register the custom element under any tag name.
+This provides possibility to namespace the custom element by letting you register it under own tag name.
 Recommended:

 ```bash
 npm install @nrk/core-datepicker  # Using NPM